 Accomplishing these tasks does not guarantee financial prosperity, but you avoid the potentially disastrous pitfalls that plenty of businesses find themselves in upon entering the online world.

-Make sure that you keep tracking your progress, so you can improve where needed, be that removing site bugs or marketing new products.
+Make sure that you keep tracking your progress, so you can improve where needed, be that by removing site bugs or marketing new products.
 Focus on providing excellent customer service, so you’ll get repeat and loyal clientele.